haotian-c/SoS_time_shift_DL/README.md

 ## Overview
 This project presents a deep learning approach to pulse-echo speed-of-sound (SoS) imaging based on time-shift maps.
-It combines the expressive power of neural networks with the time-shift measurements that are physically informed and derived via common mid-angle (CMA) tracking.
+It combines a neural network with the time-shift measurements that are physically informed and derived via common mid-angle (CMA) tracking.
 This integration enhances the model’s robustness and domain generalizability, while preserving its ability to learn imaging processes beyond traditional straight-ray assumptions.
 The repository provides the implementation of the neural network model, training scripts, and signal processing modules for computing time-shift maps from raw channel data.

 This repository accompanies the paper
 [Chen, H., & Han, A. (2024).
 Robust deep learning for pulse-echo speed of sound imaging via time-shift maps.
 Authorea Preprints.](https://www.techrxiv.org/doi/full/10.36227/techrxiv.171709863.32880935)